MicrosoftDocs/appcenter-docs/docs/transition/macos-sdk-migration.md

 1. Remove **HockeySDK** references from the `Cartfile`.
 Delete `Cartfile.Resolved` from the file system.

 1. Remove `HockeySDK.framework` and `HockeySDK.framework.dSYM` reference from the XCode project.
-Do not click _Move to Trash_ button, just click the _Remove reference_ button.
+Click _Move to Trash_ button.

-1. Delete `HockeySDK.framework` and `HockeySDK.framework.dSYM` from the file system.

 ### 1.2 Add new App Center SDK

-#### Podfile

 Add the `pod 'AppCenter'` line to your Podfile and run `pod install`.